How to Draw Electrical Diagrams

 Line Settings

 The line settings will help you draw your circuits.
+You can view and change line setting under the Options group in the SmartPanel.
 If the Allow Lines to Link option is selected in the SmartPanel, the lines will neatly snap to each other and can move as a unit while still remaining separate.
 This setting also allows lines to connect to shapes.
 If the Allow Lines to Join option is selected, these connected lines will become one continuous line.
-Having Use Snaps selected will help lines and symbols snap to the nearest grid point as you draw.

 Set line options